 What is the Creditors Voluntary Liquidation process?

-All meetings can be via online tools and attendees no longer need to be physically present.
+All meetings can be online and attendees do not need to be physically present.

 Step 1.
-Contact us – we will put you in touch with a licensed Insolvency Practitioner.
-We have access to the very best IPs throughout Scotland and pride ourselves in ensuring you receive the very best advice and a FREE initial consultation.
+Contact us – Set up a call-back and speak directly with a qualified advisor.
+They can answer all your questions in a matter of minuets.
+We have access to the very best IPs throughout Scotland and pride ourselves in ensuring you receive the very best advice.
+All telephone consultations are FREE and confidential.

 Once you have sought the advice of an Insolvency Practitioner you can relax in the knowledge that you are now making the right decisions.
 All future actions will be in the best interests of your company and your creditors whilst reducing the risk of any personal financial liability.